immunefi-team/Bounty_Boosts/ZeroLend/29181 - [SC - High] Tautology in PoolVoterregisterGauge makes it im....md

 # Tautology in `PoolVoter::registerGauge` makes it impossible to add pools to the `_pools` array

-Submitted on Sat Mar 09 2024 14:29:08 GMT-0400 (Atlantic Standard Time) by @nethoxa for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 9th 2024 at 20:29:08 UTC by @nethoxa for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29181